Sylvia Sky, M.A., M.F.A., experienced astrologer, writes about astrology, Tarot, and spirituality.

 Times When Astrology Is Okay

-Regarding astrology, the Bible is really a mixed bag.
+Regarding astrology, the Bible is in fact a mixed bag.
 The Book of Job (38:7) describes an ecstasy in which the morning stars sing together and the Sons of God shout for joy.
 Those morning stars (plural) must be the planets we call Mercury and Venus.
 Sometimes other planets also join them as morning stars.

 Then King Herod found out the Magi were in town.
 He demanded to know from them where the baby Jesus was.
 They left without telling him anything, saving Jesus’s life.